Nepal—Community, Technology, and Sustainability

 A Message to Students and Parents

-We are now so pleased to help students develop these capacities early in their own academic careers.
-We’re especially excited to offer a unique intercultural learning experience as they join with Nepalese university students on collaborative service-learning projects.
-Nepal today embodies a combination of diverse and ancient civilizations, strikingly beautiful and challenging physical environments, and a concerned and increasingly globally connected generation of young adults.
-We are thrilled to introduce UC Davis students to this vibrant country through hands-on learning with Nepalese peers.
+We are so pleased to help create opportunities for students to develop their cultural skills and technical capacities early in their own academic careers.
+We are excited to offer students a unique intercultural learning experience as they join with Nepalese university students on collaborative service-learning projects.
+Nepal is an ideal place for building these intercultural skills.
+It represents a unique combination of diverse and ancient civilizations together with a rising generation of young adults who are committed to finding innovative solutions to economic, political, social, and environmental challenges and who use social media and international travel to engage with peers around the world.
+We are thrilled to introduce UC Davis students to this vibrant culture through hands-on learning with their Nepalese peers.